Contempt of Congress: History

 In Anderson v.
-Dunn (1821), the Supreme Court of the United States held that Congress' power to hold someone in contempt was essential to ensure that Congress was "... not exposed to every indignity and interruption that rudeness, caprice, or even conspiracy, may mediate against it."
+Dunn (1821), the Supreme Court of the United States held that Congress's power to hold someone in contempt was essential to ensure that Congress was "... not exposed to every indignity and interruption that rudeness, caprice, or even conspiracy, may mediate against it."

 The historical interpretation that bribery of a senator or representative was considered contempt of Congress has long since been abandoned in favor of criminal statutes.
 In 1857, Congress enacted a law that made "contempt of Congress" a criminal offense against the United States.

 In the Air Mail Scandal of 1934, William MacCracken, former Assistant Secretary of Commerce for Aeronautics, was sentenced to ten days of detention for destroying evidence under subpoena.
 MacCracken appealed his sentence to the Supreme Court in Jurney v.
 MacCracken.
-After losing his case, he surrendered to Chelsey Jurney, Senate sergeant at arms, who detained him in a room at the Willard Hotel.
+After losing his case, he surrendered to Chesley Jurney, Senate sergeant at arms, who detained him in a room at the Willard Hotel.

 While it has been said that "Congress is handcuffed in getting obstinate witnesses to comply", cases have been referred to the United States Department of Justice.
 The Office of Legal Counsel has asserted that the President of the United States is protected from contempt by executive privilege.

+In March 2024, it was reported that Peter Navarro would be the first former White House official to be imprisoned for a contempt of Congress criminal conviction.
+Steve Bannon would then follow in July 2024.
+Both Navarro and Bannon's contempt of Congress convictions and prison sentences were connected with their refusals to comply with subpoenas which required them testify before the now-defunct House Select Committee that investigated January 6, 2021.